Psy: Personal life

-In a July 2013 interview with The Sunday Times, Psy stated that he has a drinking problem, noting that the only time he is not drinking alcohol is when he is hung over.
+According to The Korea Times, Psy earned more than $40 million in 2012, primarily through his hit song "Gangnam Style".
+His estimated personal income for the year was $28 million under his 7:3 profit-sharing contract with YG Entertainment.
+In a July 2013 interview with The Sunday Times, he admitted that he has struggled with alcoholism, noting that the only time he is not drinking alcohol is when he is hung over.